This post originally appeared on VICE UK.

-The Graves just look like an eerie location consumed by the Abyss until you realise, nope, this is the game's tutorial area again, but it seems to exist in some alternate timeline, during an Age of Dark.
-It's very creepy and acts as a vision of what's to come – or perhaps it's a reminder of what has already been?
+The Graves just look like an eerie location consumed by the Abyss until you realize, nope, this is the game's tutorial area again, but it seems to exist in some alternate timeline, during an Age of Dark.
+It's very creepy and acts as a vision of what's to come—or perhaps it's a reminder of what has already been?

-That's a great moment, but my personal favourite was the return to Anor Londo in Dark Souls III.
-After slaying Pontiff Sulyvahn the following area looks so familiar, yet different, and as you ascend up a familiar spiral staircase the realisation hits in that, yep, you're back in the legendary city once more.
+That's a great moment, but my personal favorite was the return to Anor Londo in Dark Souls III.
+After slaying Pontiff Sulyvahn the following area looks so familiar, yet different, and as you ascend up a familiar spiral staircase the realization hits in that, yep, you're back in the legendary city once more.

 It's just like when Snake returns to Shadow Moses in the final third of Metal Gear Solid 4: a touching loop closer that is positively brimming with nostalgia.
 You remember where the blacksmith used to be, the hours you slogged to farm Titanite Chunks in the mail hall, and of course, the first time you fought Ornstein and Smough.

 That's particularly clever, and isn't it just a perfect summary of what the Souls series is all about?
 It's an ouroboros of never ending tragedy, the continual rise and fall of kingdoms, the death and hollowing of legends, all delivered through repeating new game plus modes.